swift-server/RediStack/CONTRIBUTING.md

 1. Tested, ensuring that regressions aren't introduced now or in the future.
 1. Documented, adding API documentation as needed to cover new functions and properties.
 1. Accompanied by a [great commit message](https://chris.beams.io/posts/git-commit/)

+# Contributor Conduct

+All contributors are expected to adhere to this project's [Code of Conduct](CODE_OF_CONDUCT.md).